boopvishnu/Bank-Customer-Churn-Analysis/README.md

 * 📁 [Analysis With Excel](./Analysis%20With%20Excel/) — Contains the initial KPI dashboard and basic customer data exploration.
 * 📁 [Analysis With Python](./Analysis%20With%20Python/) — Contains the Jupyter Notebook for data cleaning, segmenting zero-balances, and high-res distribution plots.
-* 📁 Power BI Dashboard *(Coming Next Week)* — Will contain the interactive report and custom DAX measures.
+* 📁 [Analysis With Power BI](./Analysis%20With%20Power%20BI/) — Contains the interactive report, custom grid layout, and the 7 analytical charts.
 ---

 ##  Key Business Insights Discovered